 To answer when an email exchange becomes contractually binding, it helps to address what makes a binding contract in the first place.

-The following elements must be present for a contract (that isn’t made by deed) to be formed under English law:
+The following elements must be present for a valid contract (that isn’t made by deed) to be formed under English law:

 In the context of an email, what might this look like?